 - Do your travel journaling outdoors with a weatherproof journal

-- Stick with a classic Moleskine journal for documenting long term travel
+- Stick with a classic Moleskine notebook for documenting long term travel

-- If you love scratch-off maps, you’ll love scratch-off travel journals!
+- If you love scratch-off maps, you’ll love these!

 - If you’re short on time for journaling, try the One Line a Day travel journal